M0rteza02/M0rteza02/README.md

 ---

 ## 💡 Mindset & Soft Skills
-- 🔍 **Curiosity** – always eager to explore and adopt new tools & technologies.
+- 🔍 **Curiosity** – Always motivated to explore and learn new tools and technologies that help me build solutions which are more robust, efficient, and scalable — especially in areas like data-driven systems where reliability truly matters.
-- 🤝 **Teamwork** – experienced in Agile environments, pair programming, and cross-functional collaboration.
+- 🤝 **Teamwork** – I’ve worked in settings where collaboration is key, from pair programming to team sprints, but I also enjoy taking initiative and driving tasks forward on my own when needed.
-- 🚀 **Growth mindset** – I embrace challenges as opportunities to improve and innovate.
+- 🚀 **Growth mindset** – I see challenges as chances to learn and improve.
+I also enjoy discussing my solutions with others to get new perspectives and make the final result even stronger.
 ---

 ## 🛠️ Technical Skills